-Usually, bioengineered skin helps burn victims.
-However, it is produced only in the form of flat
+Typically, bioengineered skin helps burn victims.
+However, it is only produced in the form of flat

-Flat sheets of bioengineered leather are suitable fortransplants on relatively flat parts of the body, but are not suitable for, for example, hands.
-In such cases, it is usually necessary to staple several sheets together to accommodate all the nooks and crannies - this is a very laborious process.
+Flat sheets of bioengineered leather are suitable fortransplants to relatively flat parts of the body, but are not suitable for, for example, hands.
+In such cases, you usually have to sew several sheets together to fit all the nooks and crannies - this is a very labor-intensive process.

-Scientists at Columbia University have developedmore convenient alternative.
-To begin with, they used a 3D scan of the part of the body that required a transplant.
-Then, using a 3D printer, they created a full-size, hollow, permeable model of the part.
+Scientists from Columbia Universityhave developed a more convenient alternative.
+To start, they used a 3D scan of the part of the body that needed a graft.
+They then used a 3D printer to create a life-size, hollow, permeable model of the part.

-The biologists then seeded it with fibroblast cells.skin (form connective tissue), collagen (gives structure) and keratinocyte cells (make up the outer layer of the skin).
+Then biologists seeded it with fibroblast cellsskin (form connective tissue), collagen (gives structure) and keratinocyte cells (make up the outer layer of skin).
 The inside of the model was filled with nutrient medium.

-Once the cells have turned into real skin,it was removed from the model and "put on" the damaged part of the body.
+As soon as the cells turned into realthe skin was removed from the model and “put on” the damaged part of the body.
 The whole process took about three weeks.
-How much is required for the cultivation of ordinary flat sheets of leather.
+How much is required to grow ordinary flat sheets of leather.

-In the laboratory, scientists tested 3D transplants,made from human skin cells, on the hind legs of mice.
-The operation itself took about 10 minutes, and the grafts were fully integrated into the surrounding skin of the animal after four weeks.
-It turned out that whole grafts are mechanically stronger than if they were made from several sheets sewn together.
+In the laboratory, scientists checked3D grafts made from human skin cells on the hind legs of mice.
+The operation itself took about 10 minutes, and the grafts were completely integrated into the surrounding skin of the animal after four weeks.
+It turned out that solid grafts are mechanically stronger than if they were made from several sheets sewn together.

 Read more: